Hammer Films Retrospective (Part IV) The Mummy

 The huge success of Hammer’s Frankenstein and Dracula films had made Universal Studios have second thoughts about the little film company that could.
 Hammer’s The Mummy was made with the full cooperation of Universal.
 Which was fairly important for this intellectual property.
 While Dracula was a historical figure and Frankenstein was in the Public Domain, Kharis was an IP firmly in the control of Universal.
 While it’s true that Imhotep was a historical figure as well, his use as a mummy would have been an obvious infringement.

-But as I said, “Money cures all in Hollywood.”
-So long as Universal was getting it’s zero-risk cut Hammer Films could do as they liked.
+As I said, “Money cures all in Hollywood.”
+So long as Universal was getting it’s zero-risk cut, Hammer Films could do as they liked.

 Michael Careras immediately rounded up his A-team from Curse of Frankenstein and Horror of Dracula.
 Jimmy Sangster pounded out the screenplay while Terence Fisher settled in to direct and Jack Asher was behind the camera ready to work his magic with Eastman Colour.